awsdocs/aws-storagegateway-user-guide/doc_source/using-identity-based-policies.md

 }
 ```

 The preceding policy works if the user to whom the policy is attached uses either the API or an AWS SDK to access the volume\.
-However, if this user is going to use the AWS Storage Gateway console, you must also grant permissions to allow the `ListGateways` action, as shown in the following example:
+However, if this user is going to use the Storage Gateway console, you must also grant permissions to allow the `ListGateways` action, as shown in the following example:

 ```
 {